codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d42_5_overview_of_the_vmsav8-64_address_translation.md

-## D4.2.5 VMSAv8-64 address translation stages 简介
+## D4.2.5 Overview of the VMSAv8-64 address translation stages

 As shown in [Memory translation granule size on page D4-1651](#) , the granule size determines significant aspects of the address translation process.
 [Effect of granule size on translation table addressing and indexing on page D4-1654](#)